open-contracting/standard_theme/RTD_THEME_README.rst

     // Install bower and grunt
     npm install -g bower grunt-cli

-    // Now that everything is installed, let's install the theme dependecies. npm install
+    // Now that everything is installed, let's install the theme dependencies. npm install

 Now that our environment is set up, make sure you're in your virtual environment, go to